sdsc/sdsc-user/bundler/OpenMP/README.md

     are packing two 8-thread jobs per node
 * trestles-OpenMP.qsub - an appropriate submit script for Trestles, assuming you are packing four 8-thread jobs per node

-You will need bundler.py from the directory below this one.